Plato's Crito

 part of the world and go to Crito's friends in Thessaly?
 There

-you'll find disorder and indiscipline, and
+you'll find disorder and indiscipline, and no doubt they would

 enjoy hearing the amusing story of how you managed to run away